 The effect of the initiative was a significant reduction in the number of third party verifications sent on behalf of the participant.
-Also, since staff no longer was required to verify assets, significant staff savings resulted from the initiative.
+Also, since staff no longer was required to verify assets, staff savings resulted from the initiative.

-SIMPLIFY INCOME AND ASSET VERIFICATION SYSTEMS TO REDUCE ADMINISTRATION COSTS Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$17,040 \$3,345 \$1,075 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
-568 112 36 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
-13% 7% 0% Yes CE #5: Increase in Agency Rental Revenue Total household contributions towards housing assistance (increase). \$62,464,332 \$68,710,765 \$94,913,676 Yes
+SIMPLIFY INCOME AND ASSET VERIFICATION SYSTEMS TO REDUCE ADMINISTRATION COSTS METRIC Оитсоме BENCHMARK ACHIEVED?
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$17,040 \$3,345 \$1,041 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+568 112 35 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
+13% 7% 0 Yes CE #5: Increase in Agency Rental Revenue Total household contributions towards housing assistance (increase). \$62,464,332 \$68,710,765 \$100,741,788 Yes